Kenneth M. Trombly, Partner

 Author of “Conjuring and the Courtroom; All I needed to know about trying cases I learned by doing magic shows”, published in Law and Magic, A Collection of Essays (Carolina Academic Press, 2010; Professor Christine Corcos, ed.).

-Author of “Curb Their Enthusiasm,” an article about addressing client expectations in the current civil justice environment, published in TRIAL, June, 2009.
+Author of “Curb Their Enthusiasm,” an article about addressing client expectations in the current civil justice environment, published in the June, 2009 issue of TRIAL, a publication of the American Association for Justice.

 Mr. Trombly is a member of the Million Dollar Advocates Forum.